-If you’re working on a constant basis with a large number of photos, you can’t really afford to waste time by going through them one by one.
-In this case it’s best to resort to an app that can batch edit photos and implicitly make your editing tasks significantly easier.
+If you work constantly with a large number of photos that require the same type of edits, you can’t really go through them one by one.
+That would require too much time and energy.
+In this case the optimal solutions is to resort to an app designed to automate those operations and implicitly make your task significantly easier.

 Your Mac comes by default with some useful apps you can put to use to increase productivity, and Photos is definitely one of them.
 Photos is not a batch editor per se, but offers a workaround through the Copy Adjustments tool so you don’t have to edit images one by one.